HwWobbe/WipHww/README.md

 -  file access achieved - now try for printouts
   -  printer hardware problems seem to be interfering.
     -  review the manual - for color option too.
-      - resolved (as least for the moment)
+      - resolved (as least for the moment) - review postManualReview
   -  if PASS: relocate this text as part of simplifying these files
     -  AskH : can SQLite run in reserved highOrder memory